Aswanurrehman/Celebrity_Image_Classification/README.md

 3. Matplotlib & Seaborn for data visualization
 4. Sklearn for model building
 5. Jupyter notebook, visual studio code and pycharm as IDE
-6. Python flask for http server
-7. HTML/CSS/Javascript for UI